Searching for topological dark matter in LIGO data: Dark Matter Modeling

-Note that in case of a $A_\mu$ being the $U(1)$ gauge potential the imaginary factor in the latter leads to an exponential power in the plane electromagnetic wave.
-This can be suppressed by choosing a small $g_{\textsc{DW}}$.
+In the case where $A_\mu$ is the $U(1)$ gauge potential, the imaginary factor in the latter equation leads to an exponential power in the plane electromagnetic wave.
+This undesirable feature can be suppressed by choosing a sufficiently small $g_{\textsc{DW}}$.
+However, this effect sourced by $g_{\rm DW}$ or $\Tilde{g}_{\rm DW}$ is subdominant to the phase shift caused by the size changes for the ground-based GW detectors~\cite{Khoze_2022}.
+Therefore we only consider dispersion effects sourced by $m_0$.

-Starting from Eq. \eqref{equ:6} we can now integrate over both sides such that we have
+Starting from Eq. \eqref{equ:6}, both sides of the equation can be integrated such that we obtain

 where we set $c=1$.
-Note that we replaced $k^2$ with $\omega^2$ with respect to \eqref{equ:6} as we expand in zeroth order in $m_0$ in the denominator.
-Note also that this formula holds for both arms equivalently.
+Here we replaced $k^2$ with $\omega^2$ with respect to \eqref{equ:6} as we expand in zeroth order in $m_0$ in the denominator.
+Note that this formula holds for both arms equivalently.
 The dynamic information of the DW is solely encoded in the TDM solution $\phi$.
-Hence, we replace $\phi$ with $\phi\equiv \phi_{\text{TDM}}(\mathbf{x})$ where $\mathbf{x}$ contains information about the trajectory and $\phi_{\textsc{TDM}}(\mathbf{x})$ describes the extension of the DW.
-Outside of the DW the integrand vanishes.
+Hence, we replace $\phi$ with $\phi\equiv \phi_{\text{TDM}}(\mathbf{x})$, where $\mathbf{x}$ contains information about the trajectory and $\phi_{\textsc{TDM}}(\mathbf{x})$ describes the extension of the DW.
+Outside of the DW, the integrand vanishes.

+Finally, we consider the signal due to a displacement of the center of mass induced in the test masses due to spatial gradients in the fundamental constants \cite{PhysRevResearch.1.033187}.
+The latter gives rise to an acceleration of the test masses with mass $m_{\rm test}$ given by

+Overall, this acceleration is induced by three distinct effects: the mass change of the nucleus, the mass change of the electron, and the change in electrostatic repulsion between protons \cite{PhysRevResearch.1.033187}, which can be induced by a change in $\alpha$.
+Individually, these three contributions differ only in amplitude, not in signal shape.
+We can consider an interaction like \eqref{equ:0}; but with vanishing changes far from the DW as

+For ground-based detectors, this effect is dominant over the size changes.
+Size changes are dominant over the dispersion effects induced by the same term as well.
+Consequently, we consider the center-of-mass change as the only effect induced by $g_{\rm DW}$ and $\lambda_i$.
+The magnitude of the center-of-mass displacements from each of the three contributions are found by scaling their individual effects by their fractional contribution to the total mass of the mirrors which are about 1, $3\times10^{-4}$, $1.4\times10^{-3}$ for nucleon masses, electron mass, and electrostatic energy, respectively~\cite{PhysRevResearch.1.033187}.
+Because the difference between them is only a scaling, the three effects are not separable.
+Hence, in the rest of the article we consider a single interaction caused by $g_{\rm DW}$ that effectively affects the whole mass.
+That constant can be converted to couplings of each constituent by scaling with their corresponding mass fractions and fermion masses.